isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/Frequently Asked Questions.md

 24 \. **If the device becomes faulty or requires change in parts, does the school do the repair or should students/parents resolve that themselves?**<br>
 *   Technical support will be provided to students through:
 *   Service-desk set up in school during breaks and after school
-*   Lenovo Service Center, centrally located at Funan.
+*   Lenovo Service Center, located at Tai Seng Centre.
-*   Acer Service Center, located at International Business Park.&nbsp;
+*   Acer Service Center, located at International Business Park.

 25 \. **Who will bear the cost of repair?**<br>
 If the device is damaged, the parents/student can report it to the school.
 The school will coordinate with the vendor on the assessment of damage and repairs.
 If there are additional cost, the vendor will contact the parents/student before proceeding with the repair.
 All additional cost for repairs will be borne by the parents/students if not covered by insurance.